tendermint/spec/spec/abci/apps.md

 verified for the next ProofOp in the list.
 The root hash of the final ProofOp in the list should match the `AppHash` being verified against.

--- It looks like have custom encoders for the merkle proof encoder decoders.
-Are these documented?

 ### Peer Filtering

 When Tendermint connects to a peer, it sends two queries to the ABCI application